Abhijitt25/Parking-At-Tips/SRS.md

 ## NONFUNCTIONAL REQUIREMENT:
 ### SECURITY:
-   i.
-Users data and other related information will be secured. ii.Only authorised person will perform administrative tasks.
+   * Users data and other related information will be secured.
+   * Only authorised person will perform administrative tasks.

 ### RELIABILITY:
-   The Web Site should be highly available and minimum downtime.
+ * The Web Site should be highly available and minimum downtime.
 Data backups and disaster recovery mechanisms should be in place to prevent data loss.

 ### AVAILABILITY:
-   uptime: 24* 7 available 99.999%
+ * Uptime: 24* 7 available 99.999%

 ### PERFORMANCE:
-   The web site should respond to user requests within an acceptable time frame.
-The web site should handle multiple concurrent users without
-    significant performance degradation.
+ * The web site should respond to user requests within an acceptable time frame.
+The web site should handle multiple concurrent users without significant performance degradation.

 ### PORTABILITY:
- i.
-The system will provide a portable User Interface (HTML, CSS, Angular) through which users will access the web application.
+ * The system will provide a portable User Interface (HTML, CSS, Angular) through which users will access the web application.

 ### ACCESSIBILITY:
- i.
-Registered and non-registered users will be able to access the website, but if you want to book the parking slot then you need to registered
+ * Registered and non-registered users will be able to access the website, but if you want to book the parking slot then you need to registered after authentication.
-     after authentication.

 ###  EFFICIENCY:
- i.
-During peak hours, the system will maintain the same user experience by managing load balancing. ii.The system will be able to manage all transactions in isolation.
+ * During peak hours, the system will maintain the same user experience by managing load balancing.
+ * The system will be able to manage all transactions in isolation.

 ### MODULARITY:
- * This requirement emphasizes the importance of designing the smart parking system as a set of modular components that can be easily integrated, replaced, or scaled as needed. ii. system will adapt to changing requirements and technologies over time, reducing the overall cost of ownership and maintenance. iii. the system should provide clear documentation and support for developers and integrators to facilitate the customization and extension of the system's functionalities.
+ * This requirement emphasizes the importance of designing the smart parking system as a set of modular components that can be easily integrated, replaced, or scaled as needed.
+ * system will adapt to changing requirements and technologies over time, reducing the overall cost of ownership and maintenance.
+ * the system should provide clear documentation and support for developers and integrators to facilitate the customization and extension of the system's functionalities.

 ### SCALABILITY:
-  i.The smart parking system should be able to handle a large number of users and vehicles simultaneously, without experiencing performance issues
+  * The smart parking system should be able to handle a large number of users and vehicles simultaneously, without experiencing performance issues or downtime.
-     or downtime.
-  ii.
-This could include features such as load balancing, redundancy, and cloud computing. iii.system is designed in such a way that it will handle the increased user data and add new parking slots.It will support the horizontal scaling.
+  * This could include features such as load balancing, redundancy, and cloud computing.
+  * System is designed in such a way that it will handle the increased user data and add new parking slots.It will support the horizontal scaling.

 ### MAINTAINANCE AND SUPPORT:
-   The system should provide reliable maintenance and support services to ensure its smooth operation over time.
-This could include regular software
+  * The system should provide reliable maintenance and support services to ensure its smooth operation over time.
+This could include regular software .
-    updates, hardware maintenance contracts, and customer support hotlines.
+  * Updates, hardware maintenance contracts, and customer support hotlines.

 ### SAFETY:
-   i.
-The users' login page will be secure from malicious attacks and phishing. ii.
-Separate environments will be maintained for the system for isolation in reservation and development.
+  * The users' login page will be secure from malicious attacks and phishing.
+  * Separate environments will be maintained for the system for isolation in reservation and development.